wijjo/jiig/README.md

 # Jiig

-Jiig is a framework and tool that makes it easier to create multi-command shell tools.
-Jiig tool interfaces resemble the `git` command in having multi-level sub-commands, options, and arguments, along with integrated help.
+Jiig is a framework and tool for creating multi-command shell tools.
+Jiig-based tool interfaces resemble the `git` command structure.
+It has multi-level sub-commands, options, and arguments, along with integrated "help" command.

 `Tzar` (https://github.com/wijjo/tzar) is an early example of a Jiig-based tool that is written by the same author.